neocnz/Design_Doc/UI_comp_Spec_Sigup.md

 - **InputField {Input} :**
   - Conduct the validation check
   - If invalid input detected display the [Input format error indication], and popup the [ErrorDescription] on top of the keyboard
-  - If the input is valid display the [Input format correct indication], and the [Next Button] dispaly as active status (Non-transparent)
+  - If the input is valid display the [Input format correct indication], and the [NextButton] dispaly as active status (Non-transparent)

 ### Mockups
 [SignUp_PhoneNumberVerification](https://www.jianguoyun.com/p/DXDBymYQpqzHBhj81TY)